 Each concentration within the English Major starts with the same three foundational courses that cover classical, early British, American, and World literature, that focus on essential skills such as close reading, and that help you begin to focus on the relationship between literature and biblical truth.
 The goal of these foundational courses is to provide you with a strong knowledge base, enabling you to make informed choices as you navigate your way through the rest of the curriculum.
 With the rest of the curriculum, we encourage you to make choices based on your interests as well as your goals for your future vocations.

 Courses of Study

 There are three different courses of study within the English Major:

 - The English Major with Writing Concentration.
-This option includes 24 hours in literature and a focused 16 hours in upper division writing courses, including options in creative writing, creative non-fiction, poetry, fiction, plus a range of varied courses under the special topics heading.
+This option builds on the foundational course by including 12 hours in literature (chosen from historical context and deeper focus courses) and 16 hours chosen from a wide variety of writing courses, including options in creative writing, creative non-fiction, poetry, fiction, plus a range of varied courses under the special topics heading.
 Students in this concentration take a specialized senior seminar which focuses on the interrelationship between writing and the Christian faith.
 As a part of the senior seminar, students will complete a portfolio of their own writing.
 Minimum of 40 hours.

 - The English Major with Teaching Concentration.
-This option provides a clearly-articulated curriculum leading to state certification in teaching English.
-Students take a specialized set of courses in both English and education.
-As a part of the program, students enroll in courses in English teaching methods and in the methods and pedagogy of teaching writing.
+This option builds on the foundational courses with courses designed to lead to state certification in teaching English.
+In addition to choosing courses from historical context and deeper focus, students also enroll in courses designed specifically for teacher candidates: Young Adult Literature, Middle School and High School Methods, and Teaching Writing.
 All candidates for this program spend time in the schools observing, doing a methods practicum, and student teaching.
-Minimum of 40 hours in English courses, plus meeting all of the requirements through the Education Department for a Secondary Education certification.
+Minimum of 40 hours in English courses, plus meeting all of the requirements through the Education Department for Secondary Education certification.